orchidsoftware/orchid.software/source/en/docs/installation.md

 > **Note.** If you already have Laravel installation you can skip this step.

 Being a package for the framework you must first install Laravel.
-This can be done using the Composer dependency management tool by running the 'composer create-project' command in your terminal:
+This can be done using the Composer dependency management tool by running the `composer create-project` command in your terminal:

 ```php
 $ composer create-project laravel/laravel orchid-project "5.8.*" --prefer-dist